-In making any decision regarding how much time a child will spend with either parent, or which parent will have primary custody, the court will always make that determination based upon the "best interests of the child" standard.
-Courts will consider the living situation of both parents and make custody and visitation decisions with the goal of fostering the child's overall happiness, physical security, emotional well-being, and overall development.
+In making any decision regarding how much time a child will spend with either parent, the court will always make that determination based upon the "best interests of the child" standard.
+Courts consider the living situation of both parents and make custody and visitation decisions with the goal of fostering the child's overall happiness, physical security, emotional well-being, and overall development.

 There is typically no one factor that guides a judge's custody decision; rather, the judge makes a child custody decision based on a combination of several different factors that contribute to the "best interests of the child."
 Common factors that a judge considers in making custody and visitation decisions include:

-Typically the judge will apply the relevant factors to cases on an individual basis, as every family is unique.
-For example, if a father's primary reason for wanting custody is that mother has moved ten times in the last two years, and the child has been repeatedly moved from school to school, thus affecting his academic performance, then the judge would definitely be evaluating factors such as mother's lifestyle and stability, the impact of a change on the child, and the child's educational situation.
+Typically, the judge will apply the relevant factors to cases on an individual basis, as every family is unique.
+For example, if a father's primary reason for wanting custody is that the mother has moved 10 times in the last two years and the child has been repeatedly moved from school to school.
+The father claims the moving has affected the child's academic performance.
+The judge may evaluate factors such as the mother's lifestyle and stability and the impact of a change on the child and the child's educational situation.

-Although many people think that once a child reaches a certain age, he or she can decide where to live, that's not entirely the case.
-A child's custody preference is simply one factor to consider, and while some states may place more emphasis on than that factor others, a judge in highly unlikely to allow the child to make all of the decisions regarding custody and visitation.
+Although many people think that once a child reaches a certain age, they can decide where to live, that's not entirely the case.
+A child's custody preference is simply one factor to consider, and while some states may place more emphasis on that factor than others, a judge is highly unlikely to allow the child to make all of the decisions regarding custody and visitation rights.

 While a parent's gender historically was taken into account in some states, there once was a preference for awarding custody of young children to their mothers, no such preference exists today.
 A judge will assess the fitness of both parents to be the child's custodian, without regard to the parent's gender.